jepstein-eagle/adaptable/packages/adaptable/readme/upgrade-guides/upgrade-guide-v7.md

 The required syntax is very similar to previous versions of AdapTable, and in most cases existing Calculated Columns will just run normally; however this cannot be guaranteed, particularly if they were using some of the more estoric features of math.js or its formatting.

+> One effect of this change is that the download size of AdapTable has been greatly reduced as the math.js folder was the single largest element in the downloaded package.

 ## Schedule State Changes

 In previous versions of AdapTable, each Function that had a Schedule persisted details of the Schedule in its own section of Adaptable State (e.g. Export, Reminder, ipushpull etc).